-By choosing the right technology that fits your business and partnering with the right team of experts, you will be sure to take the right steps towards your goals.
+By choosing the right technology that fits your business and partnering with the right team of experts, you will be sure to take the proper steps toward your goals.

 The importance of EDI in your digital transformation objectives

-If you would like to find out more about the importance of EDI in your digital transformation for small to mid-sized businesses, check out our discussion with Leena Poodipeddi and Jim Gonzales on LinkedIn.
+If you want to learn more about EDI’s importance in your digital transformation for small to mid-sized businesses, check out our discussion with Leena Poodipeddi and Jim Gonzales on LinkedIn.